Swiss National Park with Mountains, Trees and River

 Parc du Doubs

-If the Doubs has already found no place in the enumeration of water bodies in Switzerland, it is at least duly mentioned here.
-This river characterizes the northern part of the nature park and is responsible for its naming.
-At the same time, it forms the border to France north of the Jura mountains.
+Even though the Doubs didn’t make it onto the list of waterways in Switzerland, it does get a well-deserved mention here.
+This river shapes the northern part of the nature park and gives it its name.
+At the same time, it serves as the border with France north of the Jura Mountains.

-The Parc du Doubs accommodates a large portion of nature on its surface and no densely populated settlements.
+The Parc du Doubs is filled with a lot of nature and has no densely populated towns.

-_Swiss Activities Tip: Be prepared for cooler temperatures in the Franches-Montagnes than on the banks of the Doubs.
-Even on sunny days, appearances can be deceiving and having an extra layer of clothes up your sleeve is certainly not a bad idea
+Swiss Activities Tip: Be prepared for cooler temperatures in the Freibergen compared to the shores of the Doubs.
+Even on sunny days, the situation can be misleading, so having an extra layer of clothing on hand is definitely a good idea.

 Naturpark Doubs See(Foto: Schweiz Tourismus Gerry Nitsch)